electron/electronjs.org-old/data/blog/8-week-cadence.md

 2. The Microsoft Store will [require Chromium-based apps to be no older than within 2 major versions](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#102-security) (for example, if the latest released major version of Chromium is 85, any browser based on Chromium must be on at least Chromium version 83 or higher).
 This rule includes Electron apps.

-**Beginning in 2022, Electron will release a new major stable version every 8 weeks**, to match Chromium's 8 week Extended Stable releases.
+**Beginning in September 2021, Electron will release a new major stable version every 8 weeks**, to match Chromium's 8 week Extended Stable releases.

 Our first release with Chromium Extended Stable will be **Electron 15** on **September 21st, 2021**.

 However, this change will also impact the remainder of our 2021 releases, and we wanted to let our developer community know as soon as possible.
 Read on for more details about our 2021 release schedule.

-## Initial Plan for Releases
+## Moving to Extended Stable

 Given that our original Electron 15 release targeted a non-Extended Stable version (Chromium's Extended Stable versions are based on their even-numbered versions), but Electron apps must use the most recent 2 major versions of Chromium in their apps, our Releases WG faced a timing dilemma.